 This can depend on several outlying factors.
 If you have missed a patent maintenance fee payment and are beyond your six-month grace period, it is best to look up the status of your patent using the USPTO website.
 If the patent is still listed as active, reach out to the patent office or your patent attorney for advice immediately.

 If you need help with patent maintenance fees, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.